-Groucho Fractal is an interactive and interdisciplinary eco-tech skillshare presentation featuring a show-and-tell of audio-visual treats and sensory experiences.
+Groucho Fractal is an interactive eco-tech skillshare presentation featuring a show-and-tell of audio-visual treats and sensory experiences.

 The presentation explores the concept of Sustainable Futurism; The idea of pushing the boundaries of diy culture with new inventions and emerging technologies while giving consideration to their environmental, social and psychological impact.